timocafe/poly/README.md

        -- dot (contains ASM - DAG graphiz format/ATT)
        -- llc (tiny library to measure the throughput, read hardware counter)
-       -- poly (contains the program that generate all variations of the exp implementation) -- res (contains perl script to preprocess the results of the bench)
+       -- poly (contains the program that generate all variations of the exp implementation)
 ```
 to compile
 ```